 Spanish Stuffed Piquillo Peppers with Goat Cheese and Honey

 By: Rachel

-You can purchase piquillo peppers at European specialty markets, or online.
-If you cannot find them, simply substitute jarred or homemade roasted red bell peppers.
+You can purchase piquillo peppers at European specialty markets or online.
+They are often sold in jars or tins, already roasted and preserved in olive oil or their natural juices.
+These piquillo peppers are all prepped and ready for recipes like Spanish stuffed peppers.
+But if you can’t find them, simply substitute jarred or homemade roasted red bell peppers.

+Spanish Stuffed Piquillo Peppers with Goat Cheese and Honey